Bfgeshka/picunic/README.md

 ## Requirements
 - POSIX (cygwin will do too)
-- GraphicsMagick headers and library
 - C89 compiler
 - GNU Make

+- Optional:
+	- GraphicsMagick headers and library